 Where is alcohol-related verbal abuse likely to occur in Australia?

-In Australia, 19% of incidents of alcohol-related verbal abuse occur in the victim’s home; 19% in a pub or club; 7% at a party; 7% at work; 0.4% at school/university; 7% on public transport; 30% in the street; and 11% occur somewhere else.
+In Australia, 19% of incidents of alcohol-related verbal abuse occur in the victim’s home; 20% in a pub or club; 7% at a party; 7% at work; 0.4%* at school/university; 8% on public transport; 28% in the street; and 11% occur somewhere else. * Estimate has a relative standard error of 25% to 50% and should be used with caution.

 Please note: Percentages may not tally to 100% due to rounding.